oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 **Viewing or Editing the Gateway for a Logical Network**

-1. Click the **Hosts** resource tab, and select the desired host.
+1. Click **Compute** &rarr; **Hosts**.

+2. Click the host’s name to open the details view.

-2. Click the **Network Interfaces** tab in the details pane to list the network interfaces attached to the host and their configurations.
+3. Click the **Network Interfaces** tab to list the network interfaces attached to the host and their configurations.

-3. Click the **Setup Host Networks** button to open the **Setup Host Networks** window.
+4. Click the **Setup Host Networks**.

-4. Hover your cursor over an assigned logical network and click the pencil icon to open the **Edit Management Network** window.
+5. Hover your cursor over an assigned logical network and click the pencil icon to open the **Edit Management Network** window.

 The **Edit Management Network** window displays the network name, the boot protocol, and the IP, subnet mask, and gateway addresses.
 The address information can be manually edited by selecting a **Static** boot protocol.

-### Explanation of Settings and Controls in the New Logical Network and Edit Logical Network Windows

-#### Logical Network General Settings Explained
+### Logical Network General Settings Explained

 The table below describes the settings for the **General** tab of the **New Logical Network** and **Edit Logical Network** window.